instabotai/tiktokbot/README.md

 Go into tiktok app with bluestacks home screen<p>
 python run.py

 You need to have basic knowledge of python and tiktok for the bot to work..
 Don't except to open bluestacks and the script magicaly works..
+Most likely you need to take new pictures of images if you don't use same screen-size.

+I will not make this bot work on all platforms without users need to modify it.. it would take me days-weeks.. and i don't get paid for it.. so not worth my time.
  <p>

   ### Demo: